 Gene received his Bachelor of Science in Civil Engineering degree from the University of Oklahoma.
-He is a licensed professional engineer in nineteen states.
+He is a licensed Professional Engineer in 18 states.
 Gene…View Profile

 A couple of months ago, I had a chance to take my own mini vacation.
 Everyone else in the family had plans, so this one was just for me – a chance to go wherever I wanted to go and do something only I wanted to do.
 I had given this some thought for some time and had looked at a lot of options.
 I decided to visit the country of Belize – more specifically, the island of Caye Caulker.
 This island and surrounding area are famous for its barrier reef, which produces the perfect environment for world class snorkeling and scuba diving, not to mention the sunsets, sandy beaches and relaxing Caribbean lifestyle.

 While that alone would be enough to draw anyone in for a getaway, the thing that sealed the deal for me was a little different.
 I had some friends who had visited the island and told me of its beauty.
 But they also told me that while they were there, they also got to know some of the people on the island.
 Most importantly, they told me the story of the local high school called Ocean Academy.
 Ocean Academy is a nonprofit school started specifically to provide a high school education for children on the island.
 Until 2008, there was no high school on the island and it was all but impossible for families to get their students to the only high school options near them on the mainland.
 (Learn more at http://www.cayecaulkerschool.com)